raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 case, the client SHOULD mark that service instance as not supporting DSO, and not attempt a DSO connection for some period of time (at least an hour) after the failed attempt.
-The client MAY reconnect but not use DSO, if appropriate.
+The client MAY reconnect but not use DSO, if appropriate ({{forcereconnect}}).

 In the second case, the client SHOULD set a reasonable timeout, after which time the server will be assumed not to support DSO.
-At this point the client MUST forcibly abort the connection to the server, since the server's behavior is out of spec, and hence its state is undefined.
+If the server doesn't respond within that time, the client MUST forcibly abort the connection to the server, since the server's behavior is out of spec, and hence its state is undefined.
+The client MAY reconnect, but not use DSO, if appropriate ({{dropreconnect}}).

-The client MAY reconnect, but not use DSO, if appropriate.
+### Session Establishment Success {#stabsuccess}

 When the server receives a DSO request message from a client, and transmits a successful NOERROR response to that